omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # spelling mistake on remove_coach_or_athlete
 - for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

-# dont forget to check previous days from home at work on 7/15 as i forgot to keep all files listed below

-## 7/14/19
+## 7/15/19
-(uploaded at home)
+(uploaded at work)
-- views.py
+- utils.py
 - user_page.css
 - user_page.html
-- user_page.js
+- base_generic.js
 - base_generic.css
-- base_generic.html
-- schedule_instance.html
+- workout_list.js
-- create_result.html
+- deleted workoutinstance_detail.js, movement_list.js
-- workout_list.html
+- workoutinstance_detail.html
-- workout_list.css
+- movement_list.html

-## functionality completed on 7/14/19
+## functionality completed on 7/15/19
-- added check in schedule_instance/edit_instance and a few other views for if is assigned
-- changed sidebar close buttons to buttons isntead of <a> so they don't refresh page on click
+- moved infinite scroll into base_generic.js
+- added hover effects for previous/next month buttons on user calendar
-- added styling of workouts to base_generic so workout_list is also styled.
+- added more margin-right to workoutcontent p/form
+- added classes for assigned_workout_name/not_assigned_workout_name to user page to allow different stylings
-- added filter list to workout_list.html and corresponding view
+- added workout name classes to calendar workouts including assigned/notassigned
-- create '...' button on right of workoutcontent box that gives a popup/dropdown of form buttons for that workout
-  - schedule, add result, delete etc.
-  - just like facebook/linkedin posts
+- added {% if not user.is_coach or not user.is_gym_owner %} class="athlete_user" {% endif %} to tab div on user_page

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.